Skip to content

 Step 5 - Set up the Output

-The last step is to set up the stream that will go out to LinkedIn with the embedded 608 captions.
-Click the "Create Output" button and select RTMP from the drop-down.
+The last step is to set up the stream that will go out to one or more RTMP endpoints with the embedded 608 captions.
+In your SyncWords Service configuration, navigate to the Output section select RTMP - PUSH and add at least one destination.

 NOTE: We will go over where to get those values from LinkedIn below in case you are not familiar with their setup.